 Low-frequency Smoke Alarms

 For the hard of hearing, many alarms use a high-frequency noise that is out of their hearing range.
 A way around it is to use a low-frequency smoke detector.
 It is essential to test that it is audible to the user before installing it.
-Also, test annually, as many forms of hearing loss are progressive.
+Also, tests should be taken annually, as many forms of hearing loss are progressive.

 One low-frequency alarm with many positive reviews is the Kidde Smoke Detector with Safety Light for Hearing Impaired.
 Alerts are at 85 decibels and light up when the alert is deployed.
 Other features include: